 |recommended||4GB of dedicated VRAM (GTX 970 or greater)||4GB of dedicated VRAM (Radeon RX 460 or greater)|

 |optimal||8GB of dedicated VRAM (GTX 1080 or greater)||8GB of dedicated VRAM (Radeon RX 580 or greater)|

 Sharpen AI does not support Intel HD Graphics 4600 or lower.

 A minimum RAM of 8 GB is required.
 16 GB is recommended and 32 GB is optimal.

 Internet connection is required to log into the software.

 Conclusion and Summary

 Topaz Sharpen AI works but with limitations.
 I tested other images and I found the stabilize processing mode works best.

-The focus method doesn’t work as advertised in correcting depth of field which was something I wasn’t expecting.
-It’s not that is easy to correct manually or with automation.
+The focus method doesn’t work as advertised in correcting depth of field which I was expecting.
+It’s not that easy to correct manually or with automation.

-With Topaz Sharpen AI costing $79.99, it’s not worth the price unless you don’t have a sharpening software.
+With Topaz Sharpen AI costing $79.99, it’s only worth it if you don’t have a quality sharpening software or tool.
 If you’re really inclined, you can use Topaz Sharpen AI for 30 days for free and test it out yourself.
-You can also use coupon code aperlust for a 15% discount if you decide to buy it.
+You can also follow this link and use coupon code aperlust for a 15% discount if you decide to buy it.